hashicorp/consul/middleware/etcd/README.md

     under the *first* zone specified.
 * **PATH** the path inside etcd.
 Defaults to "/skydns".
 * **ENDPOINT** the etcd endpoints.
 Defaults to "http://localhost:2397".
-* `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs) pointing to external names.
-If you want CoreDNS to act as a proxy for clients, you'll need to add the proxy middleware.
+* `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs) pointing to external names.
+If you want CoreDNS also to act as a proxy for clients, you'll need to add the proxy middleware.
 * `tls` followed the cert, key and the CA's cert filenames.
 * `debug` allows for debug queries.
 Prefix the name with `o-o.debug.` to retrieve extra information in the